IMU Sensor Fusion

 %:

-Tags that have come into Motive can be viewed in the Devices pane under the Active Tag section.
-Please see above for context menu options for this pane.
+Tags recognized by Motive are listed in the Devices pane under the Active Tag section.
+Please see the section above for context menu options for this pane.

 Only devices with firmware 2.2 and above are included in the Devices pane.

-When an Asset is paired, this will show the Rigid Body name that will be the same as shown in the Assets pane.
+When an Asset is paired to the Active Tag, this column displays the associated Rigid Body name, as shown in the Assets pane.

 The Aligned column will show the Aligned status of the Active Tag.